History of the Taliban: The continuing war

 While the south of Afghanistan contained most of the population, the north contained 60 percent of the country's agricultural resources and 80 percent of its industrial, mineral and gas resources, with the Taliban viewing its capture as a high priority.
 The Taliban quickly moved into northern provinces, with Abdul Rashid Dostum fleeing to Uzbekistan.
 In the Battles of Mazar-i-Sharif, 2,500 Taliban troops took over the city in 1997, imposing oppressive rule on the historically diverse and tolerant city.
 On 28 May, a street altercation escalated into street battles in which 600 Taliban were massacred and 1000 captured, including ten top leaders.
 Abdul Malik Pahlawan's forces retook the provinces of Takhar, Faryab, Jowzjan, and Sar-e Pol.
 Thousands of captured Taliban and hundreds of Pakistanis were massacred.

 In the south, Masoud saw his opportunity to counter-attack, territory around Kabul and killing hundreds of Taliban.
 The Hazaras also took advantage of the moment, ending the nine-month siege of Hazarajat.
 The Taliban was experiencing the worst defeat in its history, with over 3,000 casualties and 3,600 troops captured in ten weeks, while over 250 Pakistanis were killed and 550 captured.
-Mullah Omar called for fresh arrivals from the Pakistani madrassas, with 5,000 answering the call.
+Mullah Omar called for fresh arrivals from the Pakistani madrasas, with 5,000 answering the call.
 Help was also sought from Ghilji tribesmen.
 The northern fighting also had the effect of forcing the sides of the Tajikistani Civil War to negotiate a peace out of fear of the Taliban.
 This allowed Masoud to receive Iranian and Russian support more effectively, with the Northern Alliance declaring Mazar their capital on 13 June 1997.